wpcodefactory/remove-special-characters-from-permalinks/readme.txt

 All you have to do is saving/updating your post and you will notice special characters will be swiped out from the permalink.

+== Pro Version ==

+Enjoying the free version of this plugin?

+We have a Pro version that allows removing characters from all permalinks of your site with just one click, including posts, pages and custom post types.
+We also offer support if you have some sort of problem.

+[Update to PRO](https://wpfactory.com/item/remove-special-characters-from-permalinks-wordpress-plugin/) for a better plugin and helping maintaining the development of this plugin

 == Frequently Asked Questions ==

 = How can I contribute?
 Is there a github repository? =